With A Ban Looming, Are Vapes And E-Cigarettes Safe? An Explainer

 So while, yes, youth-use is on the rise, with a study conducted by the National Institute of Drug Abuse finding that 37% of 12th graders, 32% of 10th graders, and 17% of 8th graders reported vaping in 2018, we still need to consider those smoking cigarettes still accounts for one of every five deaths in the United States each year, according to estimates by the CDC.
 If flavored e-cigarettes help to keep smokers away from traditional cigarettes is a ban in the best interest of public health?

 In his rambling remarks, President Trump also addressed growing concerns about the general safety of vaping in regards to a recent outbreak of illnesses and death tied to the use of vape pens and e-cigarettes for both nicotine and marijuana.
-On Friday, September 6th, the CDC reported as many as five deaths and more than 450 possible cases of severe lung injury and illness tied to the use of e-cigarettes and vape pens.
-The Washington Post reported on Tuesday that the state of Kansas had just reported its first e-cigarette related death, bringing the total to six deaths nationwide.
+As of Monday, September 16th, a seventh individual has died from complications related to e-cigarettes.
+The most recent victim, a California resident, was described by the Los Angeles Times as being older than 40 years of age, with a history of vaping and “complicating health issues.”
+The victim had been undergoing treatment for a pulmonary respiratory illness for the last several weeks at a hospital in Tulare County.
+As of now, there are three known pulmonary illnesses tied to vaping being treated in Tulare County.

-According to NBC News, all of those cases involved people who reported vaping nicotine, THC or a combination of the two in the days and weeks before becoming sick.
-As of now, the CDC’s investigation has not identified any specific substance or product that can be linked to all of the cases, so far the only commonality is that a majority of the patients reporting using products with liquids contain cannabinoid products.
+Also as of Monday, the CDC has now activated its Emergency Operations Center as the outbreak of e-cigarette related death and injuries continues to grow.

-While 450 illnesses and six deaths is an exceptionally small amount considering that currently, at least 10.8 million adults in the United States use e-cigarettes (according to a 2018 study by the Annals of Internal Medicine), they’re large enough numbers to be a concern and considering the CDC has officially recommended that people avoid vaping or using e-cigarettes until further research is done, it might not be a bad idea to toss that JUUL in a drawer.
-Or, at the very least, lessen your use until we get more info.
+Currently, according to the Huffington Post, all of the illnesses have involved people with a history of e-cigarette product use and there is as of now no consistent evidence of infection, which has lead health officials at the CDC to believe the cause is related to chemical exposure.
+Initially, health officials pointed the finger at THC-related products but now some of the affected report only using nicotine products.
+The CDC’s investigation has not identified any specific substance or product that can be linked to all of the case.